• Skip to primary navigation

 • If using whole pitted olives in lieu of sliced olives, measure about 25% more into the food processor.
 So if using 2 cups of sliced olives, use 2.5 cups of whole pitted olives.

-What To Eat With Olive Tapenade?
+What To Serve With Olive Tapenade

 Serve olive tapenade as a dip.
 Here are some options to eat it with: